 Northern Health is committed to working with physicians and the Divisions of Family Practice to implement a model of primary and community health care service delivery that is centred on the person and their family.

-This approach involves creating teams of health care professionals who work with your doctor or nurse practitioner to provide a range of health care services.
+This approach involves creating teams of health care professionals, including your doctor or nurse practitioner, to provide a range of health care services.
 This will increase the quality of care by providing continuity of care over time and across settings, and will result in better long-term health outcomes.

 Teams of health care professionals are being put in place in communities across northern British Columbia.
-They'll work closely with family doctors and nurse practitioners to achieve shared health care goals with the person and their family.
+These teams include family doctors and nurse practitioners, with everyone working to achieve shared health care goals with the person and their family.

 As well, to ensure safe and complete care, information about your health might be shared with doctors and other care providers, departments, or facilities in Northern Health who are directly involved in your care.
 This group is called the circle of care.
 It can include members of the team of health care professionals.